anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 cd docs/echoRecipe
 ```

-4. We'll run this demo on node with npm.
-Begin by installing packages in this folder.
+4. Install packages in this folder - npm is installed as part of node.
 ```
 npm i
 ```

 5. Get access to a json rpc url for the ropsten network.
 [Infura.io](https://infura.io/) is fine for this.

 6. Get a user account with some Ropsten eth.
-You can use any kind of wallet that kind export a private key or an encrypted json file.
-I suggest just creating a new throw away Ropsten account on something like Metamask.
+You can use any kind of wallet that can export a private key or an encrypted json file.
+I suggest creating a new throw away Ropsten account with like Metamask.

 7. Get some ropsten Eth from a faucet.
 You can use either of these, both of them can be a bit temperamental:
 https://faucet.ropsten.be/